 Lulu Yang was born in Sichuan, China, 1985.
-She started to play the piano at the age of 5 and from 1999 to 2004 she studied at Chetham’s School of Music with Norma Fisher on a full scholarship.
-In 2008 she graduated from the Royal Northern College of Music with a first class honours degree and in 2010 she graduated with a Masters degree at Yale School of Music with Peter Frankl.
+She started to play the piano at the age of 5 and from 1999 to 2004 she studied at Chethamís School of Music with Manola Hatfield and Norma Fisher on a full scholarship.
+She continued her study with Norma Fisher at the Royal Northern College of Music and in 2008 she graduated with a first class honours degree.
+In 2010 she graduated with a Masters degree at Yale School of Music with Peter Frankl.

 Lulu has given many solo recitals in the UK including venues in London, Manchester, Liverpool, Preston, Salford, Harrogate, Newcastle, Isle of Man, Hastings, and at the Cheltenham Festival.
 She has also performed in Holland, Switzerland, USA and Jordan and has been invited on concert tours of Russia and China.